j0ycod3z/WAIZ/README.md

-# Canou Web
+# Waiz Web

-This repository holds the source code of a **Canou Web** written mainly in javascript.
+This repository holds the source code of a **Waiz Web** written mainly in javascript.

 ## Table of content